How to: Set-up Parental Controls

 How do the girls access resources for their learning with their own computers?

-Our GrammarNet Learning Management System (known as Moodle) is the place for all the things that support girls’ work at School.
-It provides materials for each individual class to download, places to submit work and interact with other students or teachers.
+The School’s Learning Management System provides materials for each individual class to download, places to submit work and interact with other students or teachers.
 It works the same from home as it does when the girls are at School.

 For any further enquiries, please email email@example.com.